AdaCore/ada-traits-containers/README.md

   - [X] Bounded/Unbounded containers and even more variants suitable for use with the SPARK language.

-  - [X} Finite/Indefinite elements, and even more specialized variants optimized for specific types
+  - [X] Finite/Indefinite elements, and even more specialized variants optimized for specific types

-  - [X} Pre and Post conditions, compatible with SPARK, so that some variants of the containers can be proven.
+  - [X] Pre and Post conditions, compatible with SPARK, so that some variants of the containers can be proven.

-  - [X} Highly efficient; the user has full control over memory allocations, checks, locks, ...
+  - [X] Highly efficient; the user has full control over memory allocations, checks, locks, ...

 All this flexibility is done via the intentive use of generic packages, themselves used to instantiate other generic packages.

-Check the documentation for more details on the design of the API, and its current usage.
+Check the [documentation](doc/making_of.rst) for more details on the design of the API, and its current usage.

 ## Compiling